-Situated in Kempton Park, this hotel is 0.6 mi (1 km) from International Terminal Duty Free Mall and within 3 mi (5 km) of Kempton Park Golf Club and Festival ...
+Situated in the business district, this hotel is 0.8 mi (1.2 km) from International Terminal Duty Free Mall and within 3 miles (5 km) of Kempton Park Golf Club ...

-Situated in the business district, this hotel is 0.8 mi (1.2 km) from International Terminal Duty Free Mall and within 3 mi (5 km) of Kempton Park Golf Club ...
+Situated in Kempton Park, this hotel is 0.6 mi (1 km) from International Terminal Duty Free Mall, and within 3 mi (5 km) of Kempton Park Golf Club and Festival ...

 This family-friendly Kempton Park hotel is located near the airport, within 2 mi (3 km) of Festival Mall and Kempton Park Golf Club.
 International Terminal Duty ...

-Situated near the airport, this hotel is within 3 mi (5 km) of Kempton Park Golf Club, International Terminal Duty Free Mall, and Festival Mall.
-Value Mall and ...
+Situated near the airport, this hotel is 1.7 mi (2.8 km) from International Terminal Duty Free Mall and within 6 miles (10 km) of Value Mall and East Rand Mall. ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply